Flex Friday Brings Learning, Culture, and Community Together at Cadotte Lake School

 Inform and Educate

-Treaty-based education in Canada is an educational approach that aims to inform and educate students about the treaties between Indigenous nations and the Canadian government.
+Way of Life education in Canada is an educational approach that aims to inform and educate students about the treaties between Indigenous nations and the Canadian government.
 This educational focus recognizes treaties as foundational to the history and structure of Canada and aims to address the historical and ongoing significance of treaties in shaping relationships between Indigenous and non-Indigenous people.

 Implementation and Goals

-Treaty-based education initiatives vary by province and territory, with some regions, like Manitoba and Saskatchewan, leading comprehensive programs.
+Way of Life education initiatives vary by province and territory, with some regions, like Manitoba and Saskatchewan, leading comprehensive programs.
 The goal is for all Canadians to develop an awareness of Indigenous rights and responsibilities established by treaties, and to understand how these rights remain relevant today.

-Key Elements of Treaty-based Education
+Key Elements of Way of Life Education

 Understanding Treaties as Living Agreements: